 Figure 2-1e.
-Mixed Waste Generation from ER and Nonroutine Operations, 1998 - 2017.
+Mixed Waste Generation from ER and Nonroutine Operations, 1999 - 2018.

 Figure 2-1f.
-Radioactive Waste Generation from ER and Nonroutine Operations, 1998 - 2017.
+Radioactive Waste Generation from ER and Nonroutine Operations, 1999 - 2018.

-radioactive, and mixed waste and is comprised of two staging areas: a facility for hazardous, industrial, and mixed waste in Building 855, regulated by RCRA, and a reclamation building for radioactive material in Building 865.
-The RCRA building is managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).
+managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).

 These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
-In 2017, BNL generated the following types and quantities of waste from routine operations:
+Waste can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by that generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts).
+In 2018, BNL generated the following types and quantities of waste from routine operations:

-- Hazardous waste: 3.9 tons
+- Hazardous waste: 4 tons

-- Mixed waste: 23 ft3
+- Mixed waste: 8 ft

-- Radioactive waste: 3,345 ft3
+- Radioactive waste: 1,021 ft

-Hazardous waste from routine operations in 2017 stayed consistent from 2016 generation rates, as shown in Figure 2-1a, based on stable generating activities over the year as compared to the year before.
-Mixed waste generation increased from 2016 rates, as shown in Figure 2-1b.
+Hazardous waste from routine operations in 2018 stayed consistent from 2017 generation rates, as shown in Figure 2-1a, based on stable generating activities over the year as compared to the year before.
+Mixed waste generation decreased from 2017 rates, as shown in Figure 2-1b.
 The change is due to fluctuations in operations at BNL's accelerator facilities.
-As shown in Figure 2-1c, the radioactive waste quantity for routine operations decreased slightly from the year before.
-Routine operations are defined as ongoing industrial and experimental operations.
-Wastes generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts) are considered non-routine.
+Though the radioactive waste quantity shown in Figure 2-1c for routine operations decreased significantly from the year before, the change is still indicative of routine fluctuations of the generating process.

 BNL's inventory of legacy waste has been significantly reduced over the years.
-Small quantities of legacy waste were associated with small-scale facility cleanouts, such as the partial cleanout of Building 820 and the demolition of the Biology green houses and the Fleming House.

 Figures 2-1d through 2-1f show waste generated from non-routine operations.
-Waste generation from these activities has varied significantly from year to year.
-This is expected, as various decommissioning and remedial actions are conducted.
+Waste generation from these activities can vary significantly from year to year as various decommissioning and remedial actions are conducted.
+Non-routine waste generation in 2018 mainly consisted of hazardous waste associated with the demolition of Building 134.